-Mann Judd Gordon Ltd Statutory Auditors & Chartered Accountants

-26 Lewis Street Stornoway Isle of Lewis HS1 2JF
+Mann Judd Gordon Ltd Chartered Accountants & Statutory Auditors 26 Lewis Street Stornoway Isle of Lewis HS1 2JF

-Report of the Board
+Report of the Board For the year ended 31 December 2021

-The board members present their report with the financial statements of the Authority for the year ended 31 December 2020.
+The Board Members present their report with the financial statements of the company for the year ended 31 December 2021.

-Operation, administration, ongoing maintenance and future development of Stornoway Harbour has been entrusted to the Board of Stornoway Port Authority, an independent statutory body formed under the terms of the Stornoway Harbour Order Confirmation Act of 1976, as modified most recently by The Stornoway Harbour Revision (Constitution) Order 2019.
+Operation, administration, ongoing maintenance and future development of Stornoway Harbour has been entrusted to the Board of Stornoway Port Authority, an independent statutory body formed under the terms of the Stornoway Harbour Order Confirmation Act of 1976, as modified most recently by The Stornoway Harbour Revision (Constitution) Order 2021.